jianliu10/jianliu.github.io/_posts/2018-09-01-app-security-note-2018.md

 ## Authentication and Authorization in Micro-services architectur ##

 in Micro-services architecture, Requests arrive at the API Gateway.
 The API Gateway may handle, among other things, load balancing and authentication.
-"iss": "https://LCL_APIGW_DOMAIN/",  # JWT id_token is issued by Loblaw API Gateway service.
+"iss": "https://LCL_APIGW_DOMAIN/",  # JWT id_token is issued by IAM authentication and authorization service.
 shared cookies (session id) across sites by using API gateway.
 Switching from a session based architecture to a token based architecture may be done incrementally.